 - Glogg $5.50 hot spiced blackcurrant tea with ginger & cinnamon.

 Bo & Louise renovated the new Glenelg store themselves adding their favourite finds and Swedish design touches throughout the space.
 They laid tiles, added quirky pieces, and created a space that is welcoming and perfect for a casual catch-up with friends.

 Have you ever had one of those days where you feel like a bowl of coffee?
 The team has delivered, offering a $6.00 bowl of coffee heaven.
 Using their Signature 1645 roast and four shots of the best, this one is for caffeine lovers everywhere.

-Soft layers of sponge, strawberry jam and whipped cream all topped with green marzipan makes the Swedish Princess Cake world famous.
+Soft layers of sponge, strawberry jam, and whipped cream all topped with green marzipan make the Swedish Princess Cake world famous.
 Fika here we come!

 Swedish Tarts now open at 11 Nile Street, Glenelg.